jgaa/restc-cpp/README.md

   and send it to the REST API server (POST, PUT).
 - It formulates a HTTP request to the REST API without serializing any data in either direction (typically DELETE).
-- It uploads a stream of data, like a file, the a HTTP server.
+- It uploads a stream of data, like a file, to a HTTP server.
-- It downloads a stream of data, like a file or an array of JSON objects from a HTTP server.
+- It downloads a stream of data, like a file or an array of JSON objects, from a HTTP server.

 That's basically it.
 It does not solve world hunger.
 It make no attempts to be a C++ framework.